 - Immature sperm: zinc is necessary in the creation of the outer membrane and tail of a sperm.
-Without it, the sperm can not mature to a stage that gives them the mobility and strength to make the long journey through the vagina, cervix and into the uterus for fertilization to take place.
+Without it, the sperm cannot mature to a stage that gives them the mobility and strength to make the long journey through the vagina, cervix and into the uterus for fertilization to take place.

 Zinc Missing from Today’s Diet

 Zinc is one of those minerals that are absolutely essential to fertility in both men and women; yet research shows that few people these days get the right amount.
-One of the reasons why zinc is in such short supply these days is the average diet due to poor soil health, which fails to provide this important mineral.
+One of the reasons why zinc is in such short supply these days in the average diet is poor soil health, which fails to provide this important mineral.
 Heating and cooking can also reduce the zinc in foods by 50%.
 So it is important to eat foods high in zinc in their raw form.
 The richest source of Zinc is Oysters, but some easy to find and eat sources are raw pumpkin seeds and sesame seeds (look for tahini -sesame seed butter, as well).

 Zinc Depletion Linked to Modern Lifestyle

 It isn’t just a lack of zinc-filled foods that is sapping our bodies of this all-important mineral.
 Our modern lifestyle is too.
-Exposure to stress, pollution, alcohol and even cigarette smoke can also deplete our bodies of important zinc supplies.
+Exposure to stress, pollution, alcohol, and even cigarette smoke can also deplete our bodies of important zinc supplies.